beast-dev/doc/tutorials/howtos/beast_analysing_beast_output.md

 {% include image.html file="treetracer6.png" prefix="/tutorials/howtos/" %}<br />

+Note that in this tutorial we looked into convergence and mixing of a single BEAST analysis (and hence a single .trees file).

 ## References

+### Software packages and analysis methods

 Rambaut, A., Drummond, A. J., Xie, D., Baele, G., and Suchard M. A. (2018) Posterior summarization in Bayesian phylogenetics using Tracer 1.7.
 Syst.
 Biol., 67(5), 901–904.

+TreeTracer

+Brusselmans

+Gao

+Magee

+### Data set information

 Streicker, D., Turmelle, A., Vonhof, M., Kuzmin, I., McCracken, G. F., and Rupprecht, C. (2010).
 Host phylogeny constrains cross-species emergence and establishment of rabies virus in bats.
 Science, 329, 676–679.

 Faria, N., Suchard, M., Rambaut, A., Streicker, D., and Lemey, P. (2013).
 Simultaneously reconstructing viral cross-species transmission history and identifying the underlying constraint.
 Phil.
 Trans.
 R. Soc.
 London B, Biol.
 Sci., 368, 20120196.

+### Models used

 Lemey, P., Rambaut, A., Drummond, A., and Suchard, M. (2009).
 Bayesian phylogeography finds its root.
 PLoS Comp.
 Biol., 5(9), e1000520.